marnold22/WSL2/Kali/README.md

     generateHosts = false
     ```

-Replace all instances of `DESKTOP-QHEH3D4` with `UBUNTU` or whatever other hostname you want in the /etc/hosts file
+Replace all instances of `DESKTOP-QHEH3D4` with `KALI` or whatever other hostname you want in the /etc/hosts file

 > sudo nano /etc/hosts